willamjonathan/Compilation_Tech/assignment2/README.md

 The solution that we made is named parser.py  <br>

 <br>
-There is also proof of working code to show that the code is working. <br>
+We made all the tasks that is given and there is also proof of working code to show that the code is working. <br>
 <h2> The proof and scoring (110):</h2>

 <b>Translated python program (80), the proof of building parse tree (12) & additional math operator (2)</b>